Political integration of India: Reasons for integration

 The Saurashtra and Kathiawar regions of Gujarat were home to over two hundred princely states, many with non-contiguous territories, as this map of Baroda shows.

 The termination of paramountcy meant that all rights flowing from the states' relationship with the British crown would return to them, leaving them free to negotiate relationships with the new states of India and Pakistan "on a basis of complete freedom".
 Early British plans for the transfer of power, such as the offer produced by the Cripps Mission, recognised the possibility that some princely states might choose to stand out of independent India.
 This was unacceptable to the Indian National Congress, which regarded the independence of princely states as a denial of the course of Indian history, and consequently regarded this scheme as a "Balkanisation" of India.
 The Congress had traditionally been less active in the princely states because of their limited resources which restricted their ability to organise there and their focus on the goal of independence from the British, and because Congress leaders, in particular Mahatma Gandhi, were sympathetic to the more progressive princes as examples of the capacity of Indians to rule themselves.

 In 1920, Congress under the leadership of Mahatma Gandhi declared that attainment of swaraj for Indians was its goal.
 It asked "all the sovereign princes of India to establish full responsible government in their states".
 Gandhi assured the princes that Congress will not intervene in internal affairs of the princely states.
 Congress reiterated their demand at 1928 Calcutta Congress, "This Congress assures the people of the Indian States of its sympathy with and support in their legitimate and peaceful struggle for the attainment of full responsible government in the States."

 Jawaharlal Nehru played a major role in pushing Congress to confront the princely states.
-In his presidential address at Lahore session in 1929, Jawaharlal Nehru declared: "The Indian states cannot live apart from the rest of the (sic) India".
+In his presidential address at Lahore session in 1929, Nehru declared: "The Indian states cannot live apart from the rest of the (sic) India".
 Nehru added he is "no believer in kings or princes" and that "the only people who have the right to determine the future of the States must be the people of these States.
 This Congress which claims self-determination cannot deny it to the people of the states."